The Planted Pantry » Breakfast » Nut-Free Pumpkin Seed Granola

 Bowl of mixed nut-free granola

-If you choose not to use the parchment, just make sure to watch it a bit closer in the oven, as it may cook faster.
+If you choose not to use the parchment, just make sure to watch the granola a bit closer in the oven, as it may cook faster.

 Uncooked Pumpkin seed granola

-Bake at 325 degrees Fahrenheit for 15 minutes.
+Bake the granola on the middle rack of the oven at 325 degrees Fahrenheit for 15 minutes.
 Then, carefully stir using a spatula.
 Allow a few larger clumps to stay together.
 Bake an additional 5 minutes.

 Once the granola has reached a perfect golden brown, remove it from the oven and let it cool completely.
 It will get crunchier as it cools.
 Honestly, the hardest part of this recipe might be waiting to eat it!
 Thankfully, it only takes about 5-10 minutes.